k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_task_test_data_store_component.md

 - **Do not delete** - do not delete from Fabric.

-- **Do not retain** - avoid saving the task's entities and/or tables in Fabric (instead of saving and deleting).
-This option can be used, for example, to run an extract task on a large subset of entities in order to populate the TDM parameter’s tables on each entity without saving the entities into Fabric.
+- **Do not retain** - avoid saving the task's entities and/or tables in Fabric.
+This option can be used, for example, for running an extract task on a large subset of entities in order to populate the TDM parameter tables on each entity without saving the entities into Fabric.

-- Setting of a time measuring unit (minutes/hours/days...) and a value.
+- Setting a time measuring unit (e.g., minutes, hours, days) and a corresponding value.
 For example, save the data in Fabric for 2 days.
-After 2 days, the data is automatically deleted from Fabric.
+When this set period ends, the data will automatically be deleted from Fabric.

   Notes:
-  - The time measuring unit and value can be set only if the Fabric storage supports a TTL (time to leave).
+  - The time measuring unit and value can be set only if the Fabric storage supports TTL (Time to Live).
 Otherwise, the task window must be [configured](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md#update-the-tdm_general_parameters-to-support-fabric-storage-without-a-ttl) to display only the **Do not delete** and **Do not retain** options.
-  - The **retention period** can be set in **minutes**, **hours**, **days**, **weeks** or **years**, depending on the maximum retention period set in the TDM DB.
+  - The **retention period** can be set in **minutes**, **hours**, **days**, **weeks** or **years**, depending on the maximum retention period that is set in the TDM DB.
 Both parameters - default retention period and maximum retention period - are set in the [TDM DB](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md).

 #### Default Retention Period

 - Data versioning checkbox is clear - Do not delete.
 - Data versioning checkbox is checked -
-  - Fabric storage supports a TTL:
+  - Fabric storage supports TTL:
     - Entities: 5 days.
     - Tables: Do not delete.

-  - Fabric storage does not support a TTL:
+  - Fabric storage does not support TTL:
     - Do not delete

  [![Previous](/articles/images/Previous.png)](15_task_subset_component.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](17_task_target_component.md)